Procession for Snowbirds crash victim makes its way through Halifax - Sylvan Lake News

 A bagpiper played while military members carried Casey’s casket from the CC-130J Hercules that had taken off from Abbotsford, B.C., Sunday morning after an earlier private ceremony with her Snowbirds teammates.

-A police-escorted motorcade left the Halifax airport to transport Casey’s remains through the city to Atlantic Funeral Home.
+A police-escorted motorcade then left the Halifax airport to transport Casey’s remains on a loop through the north end of the city to Atlantic Funeral Home.

 Spectators were encouraged to wear red and white, and to respect social distancing measures while observing the procession.